Mohammed-Abed-Alkareem/Simple-RISC-Processor/README.md

 - **Stack Segment**

     The stack segment is a Last In First Out (LIFO) data structure.
 The machine has explicit instructions that enable the programmer to push/pop elements on/from the stack.
 The stack stores the return address, registers’ values upon function calls, etc.

-6. Four instruction types (R-type, I-type, J-type, and S-type).
+6. The processor has two separate physical memories, one for instructions and the other one for data.
+The data memory stores both the static data segment and the stack segment.
-7. Separate data and instructions memories
+7. Four instruction types (R-type, I-type, J-type, and S-type).
-8. Byte addressable memory
+8. Separate data and instructions memories
-9. Big endian byte ordering
+9. Word-addressable memory
 10. You need to generate the required signals from the ALU to calculate the condition branch outcome (taken/ not taken).
 These signals might include zero, carry, overflow, etc.

 ## Instruction Types and Formats